-- · developments concerning phenoxodiol and our other drug candidates triphendiol and NV-143; - · announcements of technological innovations by us or our competitors; - · new products introduced or announced by us or our competitors; - · changes in financial estimates by securities analysts; - · actual or anticipated variations in operating results; - · expiration or termination of licenses, research contracts or other collaboration agreements; - · conditions or trends in the regulatory climate and the biotechnology, pharmaceutical and genomics industries; - · changes in the market valuations of similar companies;

-- · the liquidity of any market for our securities; and - · additional sales by us or Novogen of shares of our common stock.
+- · developments concerning phenoxodiol and our other drug candidates triphendiol, NV-143 and NV-128; - · announcements of technological innovations by us or our competitors; - · new products introduced or announced by us or our competitors; - · changes in financial estimates by securities analysts; - · actual or anticipated variations in operating results; - · expiration or termination of licenses, research contracts or other collaboration agreements; - · conditions or trends in the regulatory climate and the biotechnology, pharmaceutical and genomics industries; - · the instability in the stock market as a result of the current global financial crisis; - · changes in the market valuations of similar companies; - · the liquidity of any market for our securities; and - · additional sales by us or Novogen of shares of our common stock.

 In addition, equity markets in general, and the market for biotechnology and life sciences companies in particular, have experienced substantial price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of companies traded in those markets.
-In addition, changes in economic conditions in the U.S., Europe or globally, could impact upon our ability to grow profitably.
+In addition, changes in economic conditions in the U.S., Europe or globally, particularly in the context of the current global financial crisis, could impact upon our ability to grow profitably.
 Adverse economic changes are outside our control and may result in material adverse impacts on our business or our results of operations.
 These broad market and industry factors may materially affect the market price of our shares of common stock, regardless of our development and operating performance.
 In the past, following periods of volatility in the market price of a company's securities, securities class-action litigation has often been instituted against that company.
 Such litigation, if instituted against us, could cause us to incur substantial costs and divert management's attention and resources.